NullDev/nulldev.org/blog/posts/why-nns-are-not-blackboxes.md

 And as stated above, we even have tools and methods that can explain this emergence.
 Even visually. <br>
 SGD tells you exactly what happens and why.
 It's just not "human readable" on its own.

+### Deterministic and Probabilistic are not mutually exclusive

+Another common misconception is that *deterministic* and *probabilistic* are opposites.
+They're not.
+They can, in fact, be complementary.

+* **Deterministic** means that given the same input and the same state, the algorithm will always produce the same output.
+* **Probabilistic** means the output is expressed in terms of probabilities or likelihoods of outcomes.

+A neural network can be both: it deterministically computes a probability distribution.
+For example, a softmax layer is a fixed function:

+$$
+p(y \mid x) = \frac{e^{z_y}}{\sum_j e^{z_j}}
+$$

+There is nothing "random" about this.
+The same $x$ and weights always produce the same $p(y \mid x)$.

+The real contrast is **deterministic vs stochastic**.
+Stochastic means that randomness is explicitly introduced (e.g. Monte Carlo methods, dropout during training, or random sampling at inference). <br>
+But chance (probability) is not the same as randomness (stochasticity).

+Large language models (LLMs) are a perfect case:

+* If you run them with temperature = 0 and fixed seeds, they're entirely deterministic.
+* If you increase temperature or use nucleus/top-k sampling, you inject stochasticity, and now the model's output can vary.

+So when we say "AI is probabilistic," what we really mean is: *AI deterministically computes probability distributions, and we may or may not sample from them stochastically.*

+<small>Shamless self-plug: If you want to read more about determinism, [go here](https://nulldev.org/blog/posts/devs-and-determinism).</small>

 ## Conclusion

 Neural networks aren't mysterious or magical.
 They are deterministic, fully defined algorithms.